Author: Noelle Abarelli, Contributing Writer, VerityStream

 Many healthcare organizations chose to manage credentialing in-house.
 This is a complex process that requires many steps including conducting background checks, contacting licensing boards, reviewing license applications, obtaining education information, interviewing references, and more.
 It’s time consuming, and research indicates that many health professionals are unable to start working at their new facility for anywhere between a few weeks to six months, due to credentialing timeframes.

 As today’s hospitals and health systems continue to face shrinking budgets, pressure to speed up the revenue cycle, and credentialing demands that far exceed their in-house capacity, many are outsourcing the function to an outside credentials verification organization, or CVO.
 Outsourcing your credentialing can yield many benefits.
-If you are considering doing so, here are five to keep in mind.
+If you are considering doing so, here are five things to keep in mind.

-When an organization is acquired, there’s a great amount of work to be done to ensure that the transition goes smoothly; like welcoming new patients, onboarding new employees, managing benefits, dealing with office space, etc. By outsourcing your credentialing, you’re taking one extensive task off your plate which will allow you to ensure the new combined organization is running smoothly and nothing falls through the cracks.
+When an organization is acquired, there’s a great amount of work to be done to ensure that the transition goes smoothly; like welcoming new patients, onboarding new employees, managing benefits, dealing with office space, etc. By outsourcing your credentialing, you’re taking one extensive task off your plate which will allow you to ensure the newly combined organization is running smoothly and nothing falls through the cracks.

 Credentialing not only requires accuracy; it also demands speed.
 If you’re able to outsource your credentialing, you’re putting that work into the hands of a team that is focused solely on credentialing, without any distractions.
 Where it may take an in-house credentialing manager weeks to manually sort through the files, spreadsheets and databases involved in credentialing, a CVO will have established, highly-automated process for managing the work.
 This guarantees a faster turnaround time, and when turnaround times improve – everyone wins.